Effect-TS/match/README.md

 ### `either`

 A Matcher that _might_ match a value.
-Returns an [Either](https://github.com/fp-ts/core/blob/main/guides/Either.md) in the shape of `Either<OriginalInput, MatchResult>`.
+Returns an [Either](https://github.com/fp-ts/core/blob/main/guides/Either.md) in the shape of `Either<NoMatchResult, MatchResult>`.

 ```ts
 import * as Match from "@effect/match"